Stratio/cassandra-lucene-index/doc/documentation.rst

 Since "not" will be applied to the results of a "must" or "should" condition, it can not be used in isolation.

-**Example 1:** will return rows where name ends with “a” AND food starts with “tu”
+**Example 1:** search for rows where name ends with “a” AND food starts with “tu”

 .. code-block:: sql